 Be True to Yourself

-A leader is a person to whom others naturally gravite, and through this connection, improve the leadership and productivity of others towards completing the organization's goals.
+A leader is a person who others naturally gravitate to and through this connection, improve the leadership and productivity of others towards completing the organization’s goals.
 A leader must have full awareness of your staffs’ strengths, limitations and you must have the courage to recognize your strengths and weaknesses as well.
 There is no doubt that you will be tested professionally and personally on every decision and action you take.
 You must be clear and consistent in your espoused and enacted beliefs on what is best for the organization and how you intend to move the organization towards the direction you seek.
 Stay true to your personal and professional convictions and you will find others will invest in you and your leadership.

 Put People over Processes

 No organization will be successful until the leader surrounds the organization with talented and committed employees.
 Human capital is the most important asset to any successful and sustainable organization.
-This is also the most difficult area facing talented leaders yet absolutely vital to success - or failure.
+This is also the most difficult area facing talented leaders yet absolutely vital to success- or failure.
 People trump processes.
 As a leader you are directed through policies, statutes and expectations to follow certain processes.
 Processes are important.
 They provide a clear “road map” for others to follow to ensure efficiency of actions.
-Clearly understood and identifiable processes enable each person in your organization the ability to work more efficiently.
+Clearly understood and identifiable processes enables each person in your organization the ability to work more efficiently.
 As a leader you will find situations where processes may bump up against what is best for your personnel.
 When this happens you must be willing and able to assess these barriers and change them.
 Always remember your personnel will be expected to carry out the processes and your responsibility is to ensure they have every chance to be successful.
-If procedures or policies act as barriers to leverage your organization’s human capital - change them.
+If procedures or policies act as barriers to leverage your organization’s human capital- change them.

 Have a Plan

 Once others believe in your convictions and commitment to the organization they need to know you have a plan.
 Be specific as to the goals of the organization, processes for collaboration, have a distributive leadership framework in mind.
 Identify and explicitly lay out the steps to execute the plan.
 Once this is accomplished your staff can visualize action.
 Be consistent.
-Do not mistake consistency with inflexibility.
+Do not misunderstand consistency with inflexibility.
 Others will invest in you when they feel convinced you are consistent in your belief structure and approach to complex problems.
 Transformational leaders embed continuous feedback processes and the flexibility to pivot when necessary.
 If your actions are inconsistent it will create a heightened environment of anxiety limiting or eliminating others to invest in your direction and leadership.

 Communicate and then Communicate Again